jrosen48/utk-homepage/content/post/2020-02-03-making-sense-of-covid.md

 things require you to think quickly on your feet, and we didn't.
 Honestly, we thought that it was certain that my son and I had it, too, but were asymptomatic or - more likely - were a few days behind her.
 Katie put a mask on promptly, and, I did too.
-The first night was weird - were in this limimal stateI had  actually tried to make an appointment for a rapid test that same day, but something weird happened with my appointment at CVS.
+The first night was weird - were in this liminal state.
+I had  actually tried to make an appointment for a rapid test that same day, but something weird happened with my appointment at CVS.
 Fortunately, when rescheduling, I found an urgent care that could test my son and I both around noon the next day.